Join the LadVen OS testing programRequest a demo

 The same event can arrive in several ways.
 Tune the channels so important things are not missed and the background does not distract:

-- In the app — the bell and the unread counter, in real time while the portal is open;
+• In the app — the bell, unread counter, and toast cards; new events arrive in real time while the portal tab is active;

-- Push in the browser or app — for events you cannot miss outside the portal (require notification permission).
+• Push in the browser or app — for events you cannot miss outside the portal.
+The browser permission and the push capability must both be available;

 If a channel is not needed or is noisy, turn it off in the notification settings rather than ignoring the whole stream.